 While you are a member of our plan, you must use your membership card for our plan whenever you get any services covered by this plan and for prescription drugs you get at network pharmacies.
+You should also show the provider your Medicaid card, if applicable.

 Here's a sample membership card to show you what yours will look like: